nicholasvarela/CornQuest-CS3110-Final/README.md

-# CS3110 Final Project - CornQuest
+# CS3110 Final Project - Cornquest

 Our vision for the project is a 2D role-playing game à la Final Fantasy.
 Players will explore three different locales while battling enemies.
 Players will have an inventory and the ability to level up as they explore more of the world.
 The core functionality of the game will include:
  - A turn-based battle system